Sheffield Shield: Competition placings

 Prior to the introduction of a Final in 1982–83, the team with most points after the home and away rounds was declared the winner.
 With the introduction of the Final, the top team hosts the second placed team in a five-day match.
-The visiting team must win the Final to win the championship; the home team wins the championship in the event of a tied or drawn Final.
+Until 2018–19, the visiting team was required to win the Final to win the championship; the home team won the championship in the event of a tied or drawn Final.
+Since the 2018–19 summer, in the event of a draw or tie, the team which scores more first innings bonus points, based on the system used in regular season matches, wins the Shield.
 Further details including match scorecards are available at Cricinfo and the Cricket Archive.